Art Project Submissions

 PROJECT LESSON PLAN / DOCENT HANDOUTS SPECS.

-The California State Board of Education has stated that students in grades K-8 perceive and respond to works of art, objects in nature, events and the environment*.
+The California State Board of Education wants students in grades K-8 to perceive and respond to works of art, objects in nature, events and the environment.
+Your project should be made out of materials that are non-toxic and safe for students.
+Please use this outline to assist you in the preparation of the lesson plan.

-- Motivation/: (Where does this project get its inspiration from?
-Can you recommend a selection of music to set the mood?)
+Motivation: Where does this project get its inspiration from?
+What inspired you to create it?
+Can you recommend a selection of music that could go along with the project to set the mood (optional)?

-- Instructions: (Step by step instructions/demonstrations are most helpful and required.)
+Instructions: Step by step instructions with photos if possible are most helpful and required.

-This is an example of a presentation art board that is used during project selection to present your project.
-It is built on a tri-fold foam-core or cardboard display panel and has information such as project title, artist information, objective of the project, and student examples of the project.
+This is an example of a presentation art board that is used during our project selections to present your project.
+It is built on a bi or tri-fold foam-core or cardboard display panel and has information such as project title, artist information, objective of the project, and student examples of the project.
+We ask that you not include your name anywhere on the boards for fairness during the selecion, but it can be included in the submitted lesson plan documents along with your about the artist section.

 You can download an example of a typical lesson plan here.